Tackling Tennessee’s surge for pandemic relief

 Accenture’s work eased the Tennessee DHS contact center’s load considerably by helping to optimize human resources and maximize call efficiency—leading to better customer service.

-Average hold time was reduced from 38 minutes to less than five minutes.
+minute reduction on Average hold time.
+From 38 to less than five minutes.

 of callers who didn’t require a live agent because their questions were answered by the interactive voice recognition system.